- Brown University (B.A., with honors)

 Eric has spent more than thirty years in the studio and independent worlds as an executive, lawyer, and writer.
 He was co-founding executive and Chief Operating Officer of Robert Redford’s Sundance Productions, a film and Internet production, financing and distribution venture started in 2000.
-Prior to launching Sundance Productions, Eric was years MGM’s Senior Vice President of Business Affairs.
+Prior to launching Sundance Productions, Eric was MGM’s Senior Vice President of Business Affairs.
 Prior to joining MGM, Eric was Vice President of Business Affairs at New Line Cinema and an entertainment lawyer in private practice, having begun his career in the entertainment department of Loeb & Loeb.
-Before and while attending law school, he was a newspaper reporter, segment writer for the local television program “PM Magazine,” as well as a ghostwriter and screenwriter.
+Before and while attending law school, he was a novel newspaper reporter, segment writer for the local television program “PM Magazine,” as well as a ghostwriter and screenwriter.
 His work has been optioned by two major Hollywood studios.

 Eric lectures frequently on the film industry at colleges and professional seminars.
-He is an avid hiker and former Sierra Club wilderness instructor and an active club race car driver.
+He is an avid hiker and former Sierra Club wilderness instructor and club race car driver.
 Eric resides in Santa Monica with his wife, L.S.
 Kim, a professor in the Department of Film and Digital Media at the University of California, Santa Cruz.